JohnSnowLabs/spark-nlp/docs/index.md

 title: 'Spark NLP: <span>State of the Art Natural Language Processing</span>'
 excerpt: Spark NLP is an open source text processing library for Python, Java, and Scala.
 It provides production-grade, scalable, and trainable versions of the latest research in natural language processing

-seotitle: Spark NLP - John Snow Labs
+seotitle: Spark NLP - State of the Art NLP Library
 permalink: /
 header: true
 article_header: